MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 ## The State of Things

 The remaining code you will add implements the game state management of FuelCell.
 As mentioned previously, one of the main duties of game state management is to determine the correct game screen to display.
 In addition, game state management can also monitor the player's progress toward his or her goals.
-For FuelCell, the goals are to retrieve all fuel cells before time runs out.
+For FuelCell, the goal is to retrieve all fuel cells before time runs out.
 If the player succeeds, we need to display a Game Won screen or, conversely, a Game Lost screen.
-In addition, we will display a splash screen on startup of the game containing instructions for starting a new game and playing it.
+In addition, we will display a splash screen the game starts, containing instructions for starting a new game and playing it.

 > [!NOTE]
 > This section of the tutorial does radically change around some of the code, so time to tighten that belt and get coding.